bramses/bramses-highly-opinionated-vault-2023/README.md

 ## Large Language Models and Transformers

 AI has been taking over the news lately, particularly **Large Language Models** (LLMs).
-These models serve as transformers, meaning that they can embed any type of data (code, text, images, etc.) and use a strategy called *attention* and a slew of parameters to extract semantic meaning from data, allowing relationships to surface that wouldn't be obviously apparent to a lax observer.
+These models serve as transformers, meaning that they can embed any type of data (code, text, images, etc.) and use a strategy called *attention* and a *bunch of data* to predict the next token using probability.

-How and why this works is beyond the scope of this README, but know that we can use LLMs to our benefit.
+[How and why this works is beyond the scope of this README](https://dugas.ch/artificial_curiosity/GPT_architecture.html), but know that we can use LLMs to our benefit.

-Thanks to Zettelkasten, we have perfectly lined up atomic thoughts that can be embedded for semantic search.
+Thanks to Zettelkasten, we have perfectly cordoned off atomic thoughts that can be embedded for semantic search.
 Semantic search is a powerful type of search that indexes across meaning instead of full text searching.
-For example, I might be able to search singer and retireve "taylor Swift", but if I were using full text search, singer and Taylor Swift have no letters in common so I would return zero results.
+For example, I might be able to search singer and retireve "Taylor Swift", but if I were using full text search, singer and Taylor Swift have no letters in common so I would return zero results.

 Plugins:
 - GPT-3 Summarizer